 When the storm has passed, ensure the system is safe before turning on your HVAC system.
 First, verify there are no indications of damage and get rid of any debris from around the equipment.
 Try to examine and confirm there is no noticeable harm to any of the refrigerant or electrical lines running from your AC.
 Call 843-410-6103 for an AC inspection if seems like there is any damage or flooding to the air conditioning.
 Once you’ve had the equipment checked by an expert to ensure safe operation, turn the heating and air conditioning system back on immediately to help dry the home and limit mold from getting into the equipment or ductwork.

-If your system has had any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Pardee Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your HVAC system in working order all seasons long.
+If your system has had any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Pardee Service Experts Heating & Air Conditioning and learn about our membership options to help keep your HVAC system in working order all seasons long.